heavyimage/screenplay-markovs/README.md

 I used to think markov chain output was just total nonsense but it turns out that if characters written differently enough, it's very easy to see differences in chains built from their dialog!

-# Example output
+# Sample Output
-(This program was built using the scripts from Star Trek: TNG; I hope it isn't overfit for that dataset...)
+This program was built using the scripts from Star Trek: TNG; I hope it isn't overfit for that dataset...

 > Rather than excitement or anticipation at being rescued, I sense a ... presence on the planet.
 >